Hexarelin (Examorelin) 2mg (price is per kit/10vials), 20mg

 G. Sirago et al., “Growth hormone secretagogues hexarelin and JMV2894 protect skeletal muscle from mitochondrial damages in a rat model of cisplatin-induced cachexia,” Sci.
 Rep., vol. 7, no. 1, p.
 13017, Oct.
 2017.

-Peptides are stable at room temperature and can be kept in their initial packaging for several days to weeks.
-Otherwise, peptides can be stored at 4 °C or colder.
+Peptides are stable at room temperature and can be stored in their initial packaging for several days to weeks.
+Otherwise, peptides can be stored at 4 °C or below.
 Peptides should be protected from intense light.